dschach/semantic-versioning/README.md

 information about the SHA of the commit being reverted in the following format: `This reverts commit <SHA>`, a clear description of the reason for reverting the commit message.

+## Pull Request types

+There are (to over-simplify) two kinds of pull request merge strategies:

+- Merge and Rebase types both include every commit somwhere in the repo history.
+Debating "rewriting history" is beyond this conversation.
+- Squash removes all the commits from each branch and presents only one PR commit in main.

+Tools like Gearset (my favorite) use the Merge strategy.
+This is so it can do cool things like analyzing only commits since the most recent successful commit... which is beyond the scope of this document.

+When configuring Dependabot to auto-merge its updates, one may use Squash or Merge -- I like Squash because it looks better in the commit history, but there's nothing wrong with using Merge.
+Plus, if you're using Gearset, it's best to be consistent.

 ## SemVar changes

 # Changelog/Release Plugins & Packages